Manifestly Covariant Polynomial M5-brane Lagrangians: Equivalence with the PST M5-brane Lagrangian

-The above M5-brane Lagrangians \eqref{Lag_e+} and \eqref{Lag_e-} can be reduced to the linear-duality symmetric PST Lagrangians \cite{Pasti:1995ii,Pasti:1995tn,Pasti:1996vs} by first decoupling the M5-brane from the background supergravity fields $C_3$ and $C_6$.
-Doing so eliminates the terms containing $C_3$ and $C_6$ from $\,{\cal L}_{e+}\,$ and $\,{\cal L}_{e-}\,$.
+The M5-brane Lagrangians \eqref{Lag_e+} and \eqref{Lag_e-} can be reduced to the linear-duality symmetric PST Lagrangians \cite{Pasti:1995ii,Pasti:1995tn,Pasti:1996vs}.
+For this we first decouple the M5-brane from the background supergravity fields $C_3$ and $C_6$, doing which eliminates the terms containing $C_3$ and $C_6$ from $\,{\cal L}_{e+}\,$ and $\,{\cal L}_{e-}\,$.
 Then on replacing the DBI term in $\,{\cal L}_{e+}\,$ by $\,\i_v{*F}\w{*}(\i_v{*F})\,$ we get the self-dual PST Lagrangian whereas implementing this replacement in $\,{\cal L}_{e-}\,$ gives the anti self-dual PST Lagrangian.

-$\,{\cal L}_{e+}\,$ is the same as the PST M5-brane Lagrangian presented earlier in \cite{Pasti:1997gx,Bandos:1997ui}.
-This can be seen by noting that